LLNL/raja-suite-tutorial/Intro_Tutorial/lessons/06/README.md

 In order for this to happen, we need a few extra things.
 First, we create a `CUDA_BLOCK_SIZE` variable to tell RAJA how big we want our CUDA blocks to be.
 Since there are 32 threads in a warp, 256 tends to be a good value for a block size.
 Other sizes will work too, such as 128 or 512.
-Typically, this value works well at 256, but other values could also work well.
 This just depends on your GPU.

 Additionally, the `RAJA::forall` needs the CUDA execution policy.
 More on GPU execution policies can be found here: https://raja.readthedocs.io/en/develop/sphinx/user_guide/feature/policies.html#gpu-policies-for-cuda-and-hip